papasnippy/react-bolivianite-grid/src-docs/src/articles/api/grid.md

 # Grid component

 Grid is a low level React component that provides ability to show and position tabular data.
-It doesn't implement full Excel-like spreadsheet features, but provides some api.
+It doesn't implement full Excel-like spreadsheet features but provides some API.

-Core feature of this component is to virtualize tabular data, show it and it's related headers.
+Core feature of this component is to virtualize tabular data, show it and its related headers.
 Component contains some keyboard shortcuts for navigating, editing and copy-pasting.
 However, component do not copy-paste data itself, but provides api for that.

 Component does not contain any theme but implements positioning inline styles.
-You can provide your custom css class names and inline styles for every component of the Grid.
+You can provide your custom CSS class names and inline styles for every component of the Grid.

-Component by default has `width: 100%, height: 100%` style, so you can put Grid inside fixed size component or provide class name or css style.
+Component by default has `width: 100%, height: 100%` style, so you can put Grid inside fixed size component or provide class name or CSS style.
 Grid autosizes itself.

 ## Prop types
 | Property name | Type | Required? | Description |